oracle-livelabs/database/microtx-xa-stock-broker-app/introduction/introduction.md

 In this workshop, you will learn how to:

-* Provide configuration information for the MicroTx library properties for every participant and initiator application.
+* Provide configuration information for the MicroTx library properties for a participant application and initiator application.
-* Include the MicroTx client libraries in your application to configure your Java application as a transaction initiator.
+* Include the MicroTx client libraries in your application to configure your Java application as a transaction initiator service.
+A transaction initiator service starts and ends a transaction.
 * Include the MicroTx client libraries in your application to configure your Java application as a transaction participant.
+A transaction participant service only joins the transaction.
+They do not initiate a transaction.
 * Run the sample application which uses the XA transaction protocol.

 ### Prerequisites